idbrii/daveconfig/codereview.md

 * Prefer customization with aggregation over inheritance.
 	* If we want a different method for Targetter.CalculateWeight, we should have a WeightStrategy instead of subclassing Targetter and overriding CalculateWeight.
 That different Targetters can mix and match strategies.
 	* See [Game Programming Patterns - Component](http://gameprogrammingpatterns.com/component.html) for an in-depth example.
+* Prefer compile-time errors to runtime errors.
+	* Runtime errors aren't always caught and may not be trivial to reproduce.
+	* Make good use of `static_assert` and compile warnings.
+	* Emit editor warnings instead only checking at runtime.

 ## Implementation